Our Team

 Henry Wetzel

-Founder; Teacher
+Founder; Educator

 Henry is the director of Foghorn Education Center.
 He aims to blend social and emotional experience with academic curiosity through his teaching, writing, and ongoing creation of the Foghorn summer camp.